Chigzzer/calculator/README.md

 ## What left to do
 - Look of calculator
+- Bug when clicking two operators in a row

 # What I Learnt
 * How to use the switch function